beckafly/insulatejs/README.md

 Insulate itself is created to be imitable by using it's `createObject()` method.
 It can not be redefined.
 Try it.

-To use, include this script in your page.
+To use, include insulate.js script in head of your page.
 To turn on error messages in console, use `insulate.logErrors();`, highly recommended to do so, when using for a first time.
 To turn  error messages  back off, `insulate.muteErrors();`

 To create a global constant:
 `insulate.createConstant()` will create a constant in a global namespace.
 Needs a name and optional value to set the constant